Juanyeh Thomas: Professional career

+Dallas Cowboys

 After going unselected in the 2022 NFL draft, Thomas signed with the Dallas Cowboys as an undrafted free agent.
 He did not make the final roster but afterwards joined the practice squad.
 He signed a reserve/future contract on January 23, 2023.
 After impressing in the 2023 preseason, he made the Cowboys' final roster.
 In his NFL debut against the New York Giants in week one, Thomas blocked a field goal that resulted in the Cowboys' first touchdown in their 40–0 win.

 In Week 12 of the 2024 season, Thomas returned an onside kick for his first NFL touchdown that helped the Cowboys defeat the Washington Commanders, 34–26.

+Thomas began the 2025 campaign as one of Dallas' reserve safeties, recording 26 combined tackles in seven games (including three starts as the result of an injury to Malik Hooker).
+On November 12, 2025, the Cowboys placed Thomas on the reserve/non-football illness list due to chronic migraine attacks that began affecting his vision.

+Indianapolis Colts

+On March 16, 2026, Thomas signed a one-year contract with the Indianapolis Colts.
+He was released on August 30.

 Personal life

 Juanyeh's mother is Stephanie Thomas.
 He has 4 siblings, sisters Cachet and Na'Taliyeh, and brothers Azende', who also played college football, and Thomas's younger brother, Azareye'h played cornerback for the Florida State Seminoles; Azareye'h currently plays for the New York Jets.
 On March 24, 2024, Thomas and his girlfriend Brandi Yvonne announced the birth of their first child.